 SWFPS employees participate in one of the following contributory defined benefit plans: the Civil Service Retirement System (CSRS) or Federal Employees Retirement System (FERS).
 Agency contributions are based on eligible employee compensation and are submitted to benefit program trust funds administered by the Office of Personnel Management (OPM).
-Based on statutory contribution rates, the fiscal years 2016 and 2015 cost factors under CSRS were 33.5% and 33.4%, respectively, of basic pay.
-The cost factors under FERS for fiscal years 2016 and 2015 were 15.1% and 14.8%, respectively, of basic pay.
+Based on statutory contribution rates, the fiscal years 2017 and 2016 cost factors under CSRS were 32.8% and 33.5%, respectively, of basic pay.
+The cost factors under FERS for fiscal years 2017 and 2016 were 14.7% and 15.1%, respectively, of basic pay.
 The contribution levels, however, are legislatively mandated and do not reflect the current full cost requirements to fund the plans.
 Costs incurred by OPM on behalf of SWFPS are included as transfers of property and services, net, within the Payable to U.S. Treasury on the combined balance sheets.

-Other retirement benefits administered by the OPM include the Federal Employees Health Benefits Program (FEHB) and the Federal Employees Group Life Insurance Program (FEGLI).
-FEHB is calculated at \$6,266 and \$5,469, per enrolled employee, for fiscal years 2016 and 2015, respectively, and FEGLI is based on 0.02% of basic pay for each employee enrolled in these programs.
+Other retirement benefits administered by OPM include the Federal Employees Health Benefits Program (FEHB) and the Federal Employees Group Life Insurance Program (FEGLI).
+FEHB is calculated at \$5,412 and \$6,266, per enrolled employee, for fiscal years 2017 and 2016, respectively, and FEGLI is based on 0.02% of basic pay for each employee enrolled in these programs.

-In addition to the amounts contributed to the CSRS and FERS as stated above, SWFPS recorded an expense and related liability for the pension and other postretirement benefits in the combined financial statements of \$3,435,987 and \$2,936,611 for the years ended September 30, 2016 and 2015, respectively.
+In addition to the amounts contributed to the CSRS and FERS as stated previously, SWFPS recorded an expense and related liability for the pension and other postretirement benefits in the combined financial statements of \$3,096,090 and \$3,435,987 for the years ended September 30, 2017 and 2016, respectively.
 These amounts reflect the contributions made on behalf of SWFPS by OPM to the benefit program trust funds.